 On the Montjuic hill, there are many famous attractions of Barcelona.
 It is possible to take a funicular cable car to the Castle of Montjuic and see a panorama view of the city.
 There are many smaller parks on the hill, so it is interesting to climb up the hill on foot too.

 On the lower part of the hill, Palau Nacional is located.
-National Art Museum of Catalonia is located in this building.
-From the staircase, a view of the Barcelona can be photographed.
+The National Art Museum of Catalonia is located in this building.
+From the staircase, a view of Barcelona can be photographed.
 There are usually many tourists there to enjoy the iconic landmark.

 At the bottom of the Palau National staircase, there is a fountain.
 The Magic Fountain of Montjuic is magical, because of the light and music shows it performs.
 The shows are half an hour long and they happen during (extended) weekends.
-If you go to Barcelona in low season, check the working days and times of the fountain, or you might miss the show.
+If you go to Barcelona in the low season, check the working days and times of the fountain, or you might miss the show.